Mord3rca/gamma-launcher/README.md

 ### Using AUR (Arch Linux)

-On Arch Linux and Arch-based operating systems, you can download package from AUR:
+(DANGEROUS, NOT OFFICIALLY SUPPORTED) On Arch Linux and Arch-based operating systems, you can download package from AUR:

 `yay -S gamma-launcher`

+AUR package has vulnerable (8.8 RCE) dependencie (js2py-0.74 https://nvd.nist.gov/vuln/detail/CVE-2024-28397)

+Use on your own risk!

 Or you can build it by yourself: